 Pooling requirements were first introduced in 2015 and assets started to be moved into investment pools from 2018.
-For the LGPSs in England and Wales, with assets of £364bn there are currently eight pools but progress has been varied and on average c.60% of assets remain outside the pools' ownership.
-To accelerate the transition, in November 2023 a deadline was set for the transition of all liquid assets to the pools by March 2025.
+For the LGPSs in England and Wales, there are currently eight pools but progress has been varied with c.55% of assets remaining outside the pools' ownership.
+To accelerate the transition, in November 2023 the previous government set a deadline for the transition of all liquid assets to the pools by March 2025 and at the same time recommended that the pooling of illiquid investments should also target this date on a comply or explain basis.
+The new government's policy strengthens this approach and proposes that no new investments are made outside of the pool; remaining listed assets are transferred to the pool; and legacy illiquid assets are (as a minimum) transferred to the management of the pool, however a target date of March 2026 is now being pursued for this transition.

-This creates opportunities for managers as pools are allowing some of the local authorities that previously did not have the scale/resources to invest in alternatives to do so.
+This creates opportunities for managers as pools are allowing some of the local authorities that previously did not have the scale/resources to invest in alternatives to do so through the expertise of the pools.
 However, it also poses challenges as new relationships must be built.
-Each individual LGPS still sets its strategic asset allocation, but manager selection primarily sits with the pools.
-Managers that mainly maintain direct relationships with individual LGPSs may look to expand these.
+Whilst each individual LGPS fund will still have the ability to set their strategic asset allocation, the government has proposed that implementation of the investment strategy should primarily sit with the pools.
+This means the pools will take on the responsibility to decide tactical asset allocation and investment manager selection.
+Managers that mainly maintain direct relationships with individual LGPS funds may look to expand these relationships to the pools.